Software-Development-Pakistan/Software-Development-Pakistan.github.io/career-paths/DevOps/index.md

 The modern DevOps consists of automated sets of tests that keep checking if the new changes break anything, it has an automated sense of commands that take in some configuration files, make sense of the changes, and apply those settings to a containzired environment.
 Usually, you'll find the changes being `deployed` to `containers` that have the complete environment setup for the customer.

 So what is the remaining work?
 It's to configure `.json`, `.yaml / .yml` files that take in `manifestations` of the `images` that you want to push to production and making sure and note of what changes happen when and what breaks and what's get fixed, most likely through a versioning tool such as `git`.
-Companies also prefer to use `gitlab` and `bitbucket` for extra features.
+Companies also prefer to use `github`, `gitlab` or `bitbucket` for extra features.

 Want to see a repo with all these concepts and questions?
 Check out [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide)!

 # Technologies

-- Git / Github
+- Git / GitHub
 - Docker
 - Ansible
 - Jenkins
-- Github / Git
 - Maven
 - Kubernetes
 - Selenium